The Best Gutter Guards for Your Home

 Keep leaves and debris from clogging your gutters—and rainwater flowing away from your home—with one of these top picks.

 Cleaning your home’s gutters is a messy chore, but it’s vital to keep your home’s stormwater drainage system free of clogs.
 Formed from decomposing leaves, twigs, and other debris, clogs can force water to flow over the side of the gutter, damaging foundation plantings and compromising the foundation itself.
 Fortunately, you don’t need to teeter on a ladder twice a year to keep your gutters clear.

 Installing gutter guards prevents debris from ever entering your gutters, all but eliminating the risk of clogs.
-Keep reading to learn all you need to know about the selection on the market today and to find out why we’ve chosen the below as the best gutter guards for most homeowners.
+Keep reading to learn all you need to know about the selection on the market today and to find out why we’ve chosen the options below as the best gutter guards on the market.

 - BEST OVERALL: Raptor Stainless Steel Micro-Mesh 5” Gutter Cover

 - LEAST NOTICEABLE: A-M Aluminum 5” Gutter Guard

 - EASIEST TO INSTALL: Amerimax Home Products Lock-In Gutter Guard

 - BEST VALUE: FlexxPoint 5” Gutter Cover System

 Professional vs. DIY Installation

 Gutter contractors will gladly put gutter guards on your home for between $15 to $19 per linear foot—and pro installation is strongly recommended for anything higher than a first-story roof.
 However, many shoppers with one-story houses may prefer to DIY this relatively simple job that requires only basic tools, shelling out merely $.75 to $6 per linear foot for material.
 So the information ahead focuses on the best DIY-friendly gutter guards.

 Types of Gutter Guards